ccxt/ccxt/CONTRIBUTING.md

 If you want to submit an issue and you want your issue to be resolved quickly, here's a checklist for you:

+- Ensure you are using recent version of ccxt.
 - Read the [Manual](https://github.com/ccxt/ccxt/wiki/Manual), and especially carefully read the following sections:
   - [Exchange Properties](https://github.com/ccxt/ccxt/wiki/Manual#exchange-properties)
   - [Rate Limit](https://github.com/ccxt/ccxt/wiki/Manual#rate-limit)